 When the Samsung Galaxy Watch first came out, it proved there's a real place in the world for smartwatches.
 As phones get bigger, it's increasingly handy to be able to simply glance at your wrist and find the time, who's calling or texting, the weather, and more.

 But one thing that kept me from buying a smartwatch: battery life, or, more precisely, the lack thereof.
 Even now, a few years after I conducted this Samsung Galaxy Watch review, the best smartwatches will last two days at the most.

 The Samsung Galaxy Watch doubled that meager endurance, which is one of the reasons it became the best watch for Android smartphone owners.

-However it's since been eclipsed by the fitness-focused Samsung Galaxy Watch Active 2 and, more recently, the next-generation Samsung Galaxy Watch 3.
-But if you're interested in a refurbished model, or have some questions about the features of your existing smartwatch, read the Samsung Galaxy Watch review below.
+None of the older models will not get the merged software, but if you're interested in a refurbished model, or have some questions about the features of your existing smartwatch, read the Samsung Galaxy Watch review below.

 Samsung Galaxy Watch: Price and availability

 Samsung offers the Galaxy Watch in two sizes and three colors.
 The smaller, 42mm model comes in either all black or rose gold, while the 46mm model comes only with a silver case and black bezel and strap.

 If you opt for the Bluetooth version of the 42mm model, it'll cost you $329; an LTE version through T-Mobile is $379.
 Similarly, the 46mm Bluetooth model is $349, while the LTE version (also through T-Mobile) is $399.

 There's a built-in tension with smartwatch design: They need a display large enough to show information from apps and the like, yet can't be so big that they look outrageous on smaller wrists.